Sam Bankman-Fried could take stand at fraud trial over FTX collapse

 He has already taken an unusual approach for a criminal defendant.
 Instead of laying low after he was charged, he published blog posts on his view of what went wrong and met with several journalists.

-Bankman-Fried has pleaded not guilty to two counts of fraud and five counts of conspiracy.
-If convicted, Bankman-Fried could face decades in prison.

-Bankman-Fried has maintained that while he made mistakes running FTX, he never intended to steal funds.
+Bankman-Fried has pleaded not guilty and maintained that while he made mistakes running FTX, he never intended to steal funds.
 His lawyers have said three of his former colleagues, who have pleaded guilty and agreed to cooperate with prosecutors, tailored their testimony to implicate Bankman-Fried in the hopes of receiving lenient sentences.

-Prosecutors have said Bankman-Fried used the misappropriated funds to prop up his crypto-focused hedge fund, Alameda Research, make speculative venture investments, and donate more than $100 million to U.S. political campaigns.
-They have said Alameda looted FTX funds through special trading privileges on the exchange.
+Prosecutors say Bankman-Fried used the misappropriated funds to prop up his crypto-focused hedge fund, Alameda Research, make speculative venture investments, and donate more than $100 million to U.S. political campaigns.
+They say Alameda looted FTX funds through special trading privileges on the exchange.

-Cohen in a Wednesday evening court filing told U.S. District Judge Lewis Kaplan he wanted to ask Bankman-Fried about FTX lawyers' involvement in structuring loans from Alameda to FTX executives, which prosecutors have said was a key way the defendant and others took funds from unwitting customers.
+Cohen in a Wednesday evening court filing told the U.S. district judge he wanted to ask Bankman-Fried about lawyers' involvement in structuring loans from Alameda to FTX executives, which prosecutors say was a key way the defendant and others took funds from unwitting customers.

 Prosecutors may ask Bankman-Fried about why he did not disclose Alameda's privileges to FTX customers or equity investors, and why he posted on social media in the midst of a wave of customer withdrawals last November that FTX was "fine" when he knew it was short billions of dollars in funds.